 Roles and Responsibilities

 As eSafety is an important aspect of strategic leadership within the Academy, the Principal and Directors have ultimate responsibility to ensure that the policy and practices are embedded and monitored.
-The named eSafety co-ordinator in our Academy Trust is Lucy Hudson.
+The named eSafety co-ordinator in our Academy Trust is Michaela Webb.
 All members of the Academy community have been made aware of who holds this post.
-It is the role of the eSafety co-ordinator to keep abreast of current issues and guidance through organisations such as Becta, CEOP (Child Exploitation and Online Protection) and Childnet.
+It is the role of the eSafety co-ordinator to keep abreast of current issues and guidance through organisations such as Becta, CEOP (Child Exploitation and Online Protection), NOS (National On-line Safety), NSPCC and Childnet.

 We do promote the use of safe internet practices throughout the Academy and encourage these as the children leave our gates.
 We strongly advocate family involvement in how their children use the internet and other means of electronic communication.